-If a contribution is payable, the consent authority will include a condition in the development consent in accordance with Section 7.11 of the Environmental Planning and Assessment Act 1979 ("the Act"), or in the case of complying development, the complying development certificate in accordance with Section
+If a contribution is payable, the consent authority will include a condition in the consent or in the case of complying development the complying development certificate specifying the contribution payable.
+To ensure that the value of contributions is not eroded over time, Council will index the contribution payable

-2 Contributions specified in this Table and/or in this Plan will be applied to the maximum extent permitted by prevailing Ministerial Planning Directions issued a direction under section 7.17 of the Environmental Planning and Assessment Act 1979 relating to contributions thresholds currently set at \$20,000.
-Where necessary, the contributions applied to each infrastructure category will be adjusted proportionally at the time of determination to ensure that the total contribution is within the applicable Government cap.
+1 Contributions specified in this Table and/or in this Plan will be applied to the maximum extent permitted by prevailing Ministerial Planning Directions issued a direction under section 7.17 of the Environmental Planning and Assessment Act 1979 relating to contributions thresholds currently set at \$20,000.
+Where necessary, the contributions applied to each infrastructure category will be adjusted proportionally at the time of payment to ensure that the total contribution is within the applicable Government cap.

-3 In this plan, the term 'visitor' refers to a visitor staying in tourist and visitor accommodation.
+2 In this plan, the term 'visitor' refers to a visitor staying in tourist and visitor accommodation.
 This includes hotels, serviced apartments, and backpackers' accommodation.
 These land uses have the same meaning as in the Standard Instrument - Principal Local Environmental Plan.

-4 Residential occupancy rates derived from .id Consulting for the City of Parramatta.
+3 Residential occupancy rates derived from .id Consulting for the City of Parramatta.

-5 Includes studios and bedsits.
+4 Includes studios and bedsits.

-6 Secondary dwellings are subject to a 50 per cent discount on contributions that Council could levy for this type of development.
+5 Secondary dwellings are subject to a 50 per cent discount on contributions that Council could levy for this type of development.

-4.28(9) of the Act, specifying the contribution payable.
-To ensure that the value of contributions is not eroded over time, Council will index the contribution payable at the time of payment in line with changes to the Consumer Price Index (All Groups Index) for Sydney.
+at the time of payment in line with changes to the Consumer Price Index (All Groups Index) for Sydney.